-Pulses have several health benefits, particularly for diabetic persons but it has also certain limitations.
+Pulses have several health benefits, particularly for diabetic persons but it has also have certain limitations.
 Pulses contain certain antinutritional factors.
 You can reduce the antinutritional factors, and improve the protein quality by following certain cooking tips-

 Table-2: Cooking tips and their benefits

 |Washing of dal 4 to 5 times||Removal of certain antinutrients like saponins|